Dealing with credit card debt after being laid off

 Will a debt consolidation program help?
 Maybe not

-Ask Sally a question
+Ask a question.

 Dear To Her Credit,

-advertisements, but I have also heard a lot of them charge a fee and then do not follow through with making payments to the creditors.
+I have seen a lot of credit consolidation company advertisements, but I have also heard a lot of them charge a fee and then do not follow through with making payments to the creditors.
 Could you tell me what my options are?
 Thank you. -- Beth

 Don't make any drastic decisions just yet.